 Bee Removal and Rehoming

-Some local collectors will collect your honey bee swarm free of charge or for a small donation to cover the cost of fuel and to assist in the relocation and feeding of the bees.
+Most local swarm collectors will collect your honey bee swarm free of charge or for a small donation to cover the cost of fuel and to assist in the relocation and feeding of the bees.

 However if the beekeeper is unable to assist then we can help, we specialise in resolving the bee relocation problems that others can’t.